André Andrejew: In Berlin

 Especially interesting is today The Threepenny Opera (1930), directed by G.W.
 Pabst.
 Andrejew built for this film huge sets of the imaginary London.
-These decors artistically continue German Expressionism of the 1920s, but bring it to another level, creating the world far more realistic, intense and somber.
+These decors artistically continue the German Expressionism of the 1920s, but bring it to another level, creating the world far more realistic, intense and somber.

 France, Great Britain, Czechoslovakia: 1933-1940

 Immediately after Hitler took power in Germany in 1933, Andrejew as several other Russian artists living in Berlin left for Paris.
 At first he worked with the directors who also left Germany (Fedor Ozep, Alexis Granowsky, G. W. Pabst), but later with the most successful French filmmakers of the time, working on art direction of numerous film productions in France, England, and Czechoslovakia.

 In collaboration with Pimenoff, Andrejew art directed 'Les Yeux Noirs'.
 Following this came sumptuous sets for 'Les Nuits Moscovites' and 'Myerling'.
 His sets for Duvivier's 'Golem' made in Prague were remarkable, the camera reproducing the artist's original designs very faithfully.
 Toeplitz brought Andrejew to England in 1937 to make 'The Dictator', and he stayed on to make 'Whom the Gods Love' for Basil Dean.
 Both these films were set against lavish eighteenth century backgrounds on which he was so much at home(...)Until 1937 he was associated with many productions for London Films but returned to his chateau in France in 1938.

 Just before the World War II, Andrejew was active in France making decors for two films with Pabst and several other films with L'Herbier, Ozep, Pottier, Lacombe and Mirande.